Where has the Sunshine vitamin gone?

 Why do we need Vitamin D?

-Vitamin D is important to keep muscles, bones & teeth healthy and for normal immune function.
+Vitamin D is important to keep muscles, bones and teeth healthy and for normal immune function.

 Symptoms of Vitamin D deficiency